From Static Ads to Street-Level Engagement: Why BFT’s Custom-Branded Food Trucks Win Every Time

 Amazon Prime’s Gen V Promotion

-To promote their new show Gen V, Amazon Prime collaborated with Best Food Trucks (BFT) to create a food truck mimicking the show’s “Vought-A-Burger” chain.
+To promote their new show, Gen V, Amazon Prime collaborated with Best Food Trucks (BFT) to create a food truck mimicking the show’s “Vought-A-Burger” chain.
 The truck served burgers, fries, drinks, and merchandise to college students in Los Angeles and New York, enhancing engagement through immersive experiences.
+It was a perfect example of street-level advertising executed with purpose.

 GOODLES’ Mac & Cheese Truck

 GOODLES partnered with BFT to launch a playful, branded food truck serving their signature mac & cheese.
-This activation reinforced their fun, nostalgic brand image and allowed for direct consumer interaction, making their brand feel personal and approachable.
+This activation reinforced their fun, nostalgic brand image and allowed for direct consumer interaction, making their brand feel personal and approachable, while also showing how food trucks can be used for company product launches.

 McCormick’s Taco Seasoning Launch

 McCormick utilized BFT’s services to create a custom-branded food truck distributing tacos seasoned with their latest products.
-This strategy provided consumers with a tangible taste experience, directly linking the product to a positive, memorable culinary encounter that encouraged brand loyalty.
+This strategy provided consumers with a tangible taste experience, directly linking the product to a positive, memorable culinary encounter that encouraged brand loyalty and demonstrated which offers better branding opportunities: food trucks or caterers?
+The answer was clear.

 Why Custom-Branded Food Trucks Are a Marketing Power Move

-For brands looking to break through the noise, a custom-wrapped food truck is a flexible, scalable, and high-visibility solution—one that doesn’t just get seen, but gets remembered.
+For brands looking to break through the noise, a branded truck is a flexible, scalable, and high-visibility solution—one that doesn’t just get seen, but gets remembered.

 🚀 Want to put your brand on wheels?
 Let’s build an unforgettable campaign.
 Schedule a consultation with Best Food Trucks today.